 Protecting our precious marine environments is a team effort and there is so much that we can all do within our own lives to help protect and preserve our precious marine and coastal environments for future generations.
 We all have a part to play and what we do at home, at work, at the supermarket, as well as at the beach, has a huge impact on the health of our oceans and beaches.

 Here are some helpful tips that you can employ to help reduce your impact on our oceans and beaches.

 - Always dispose of your waste into a rubbish bin and ensure it is collected regularly.

 - Don’t pour oils and fats down the drain.
-Instead, dispose of fats and oils into the litter.
+Instead, dispose of fats and oils into the rubbish.

 - Re-use grey water from your washing machine and the shower to water your garden.

 - Say no to straws when eating out.

-- Sort your waste into organic waste, recycling and general waste.
+- Sort your rubbish into organic waste, recycling and general waste.

 - Take your own water bottle and refill at a water dispenser rather than buying bottled water.